-Beyond the classic 10 essentials, modern Satellite Communicators provide a larger boost to your overall outdoor safety than any other gear available.
-They offer peace of mind to your loved ones, and two-way communication with search and rescue teams, rangers, and medical professionals.
+Beyond 10 essentials, the best satellite communicator will provide a larger boost to your overall outdoor safety than any other gear available.
+These units offer peace of mind to your loved ones, and two-way communication with search and rescue teams, rangers, and medical professionals.
 Simply put, you should buy one, learn to use it, and bring it with you on every single wilderness adventure.

-This is a Data Based Guide.
-As such, it includes a head-to-head field test between the Garmin inReach Mini, and newcomers ZOLEO Satellite Communicator, Somewear Global Hotspot, and 2022 ACR Bivy Stick.
+This is a Data-Based Guide.
+As such, it includes a head-to-head field test between the Garmin inReach Mini, and newcomers ZOLEO Satellite Communicator, Somewear Global Hotspot, and the ACR Bivy Stick.
 In addition, it’s based on years of field use, both professional guiding, and on personal trips around the world.

 Based on two years of field use, an extensive side by side field test, and our Performance Criteria for Satellite Communicators, The ZOLEO Satellite Communicator has taken our top spot, just edging out the ever popular Garmin inReach Mini 2.
 And yeah, the ZOLEO is $200 less — half the cost of the Garmin inReach Mini 2.